lucky-wolf/DW2-XL/README.md

   - This seriously improves the look and flow of battles as well!
 They look amazing now!

 ## Latest Changes

+### v1.18.14
+- Fixed issues with planetary fighter bases so that they upgrade, including gizurean, in the correct order (and interleaved)
+- Adjusted costs of many planetary facilities

 ### v1.18.13
 - Governments